Child Protection and Safeguarding Policy

 Bullying can take many forms and we have several policies that cover different aspects of bullying.
 Please see the Anti-Bullying Policy, the Behaviour Policy and paragraph 5.8 of this policy for further information.

-Children missing from education, home or care
+Children absent from education, home or care

 The school will also take action to protect;

-Children Missing Education
+Children Absent from Education

 Private Fostering